To apply for assistance, use the online application form. Processing delays will apply to applications received by post.

 You'll need:

-- current bank statements from the deceased and all immediate relatives.
+- current bank statements showing one month of transactions, from the deceased and all immediate relatives.
 If you do not have access to a bank statement for the deceased, you must provide their banking details.

 - a copy of the deceased’s will, if there is one